You go outside, look at your lawn, and notice something’s wrong.

 The best time to apply nematodes is in July and August, when the caterpillars are actively feeding.

 Apply nematodes with a hose-end sprayer or backpack pump sprayer.

 When applying nematodes, it’s best to do so early in the morning or late in the day, when temperatures are cooler, and there is less chance of evaporation from sun and wind.

 If possible, water lightly after applying nematodes, as this will wash them down into the top layer of soil where they can get to work more quickly.

 You can use biological insect control agents, such as Bacillus thuringiensis aka BTI, or other natural methods such as diatomaceous earth.

-You can also use cultural methods, such as mowing regularly to help prevent future outbreaks.
+Cultural methods, such as mowing regularly also help prevent future outbreaks.

-If you have a large area you can use a hose-end sprayer with a selective insecticide to spray the grass directly.
+For large areas you can use a hose-end sprayer with a selective insecticide to spray the grass directly.